 - Preheat the oven to 400°F (200°C).
 Line a baking sheet with parchment paper.

-- Let them cool to room temperature before eating.
-I hope you love this easy snack option!
+- Let them cool to room temperature before serving.
+I hope you love this easy popcorn alternative!